-Register this class as a planning entity.
+This class should already be registered as a planning entity.
 The sourceVariableName property is the name of the chained variable on the same entity class.

-6.4.
+8.4.
 Custom VariableListener

 To update a shadow variable, Planner uses a VariableListener.
 To define a custom shadow variable, write a custom VariableListener: implement the interface and annotate it on the shadow variable that needs to change.